MathieuMjr/holbertonschool-hbnb/part3/README.md

 ## TESTS AND VALIDATION

-You might have noticed a `tests` folder is present.
-It contains quick unittest made at part2, before authentication was implemented.

-**They are no longer supported.**
+Unittest from part2 are no longer functional since we've implemented authentication - unfortunately, due to time constraint, they have not been updated.

-In order to check the routes, I have used Postman.
-If you want to take a look and make some tries, import the following json in order to try all the request I made.
+During the development, I have used Postman ; you can find below the JSON file to import in order to perform the tests I did on my own code.
-Don't forget to download the Postman environment below.
+Don't forget to import en environment too.
 <details>
 <summary> Click to get the json code </summary>